 While the majority of Rel8 is about building and executing SELECT statement, Rel8 also has support for INSERT, UPDATE and DELETE.
-These statements are built using the insert, update and delete' functions, take Insert, Update and Delete values respectively, all of which are records of parameters.
+These statements are all executed using the insert, update and delete functions, all of which take a record of parameters.

 Note: This part of Rel8's API uses the DuplicateRecordFields language extension.
-In code that needs to use this API, you should enable the DisambiguateRecordFields language extension, or you may get errors about ambiguous field names.
+In code that needs to use this API, you should also enable this language extension, or you may get errors about ambiguous field names.